physics-playground/ammo.js/README.md

 npx ava --node-arguments inspect
 ```

-When no `AMMO_PATH` is defined, `builds/ammo.js` is tested by default.
+When no `AMMO_PATH` is defined, `bin/ammo.js` is tested by default.

 ## Running the Examples

 [http-server](https://github.com/http-party/http-server) is included as a dev
 dependency as an easy way to run the examples.
 Make sure to serve everything
-from the repo root so that the examples can find ammo in the `builds`
+from the repo root so that the examples can find ammo in the `bin`
 directory:

 ```bash